zerowastefestival/zerowastefestival.github.io/_posts/events/2020-07-15-zero-waste-day-out-july-26.md

 In order to get take part in the Swap Shop:

 1. Attend our [Facebook Event](https://www.facebook.com/events/1201364033563258/)
-2. On Sunday July 19th between 1-4 upload your items to the event by:
+2. Upload your items to the event by:
   - Make one post adding individual photos of up to 10 items.
   - Number the items in the order you have uploaded them, and add a description for each including the size and level of wear (see example post on our Facebook event)
 3. Browse the other posts and comment to pick the garments (give the numbers) you would like to request.